Runtime Flow

 Streaming behavior differs by transport/provider:

 • CLI channel (CliAgentChannel): parses stdout lines into loader-only ThoughtDelta updates for non-response progress/thought text and keeps raw output for final parse.
-Claude now uses its documented stream-json output path here so compaction/tool-use progress can surface without waiting for a single final JSON payload.
+Claude uses its documented stream-json output path here so compaction/tool-use progress can surface without waiting for a single final JSON payload.
+Antigravity uses agy --print and waits for the complete stdout payload because it does not currently expose a documented streaming output format.

 • CLI prompt submission can stream the fully rendered prompt through stdin for providers that would otherwise exceed argv limits on large diffs or one-shot utility prompts.